 WHS - Work Health and Safety

 At Drillpower QLD and SJ Drilling, we value the health and wellbeing of our employees, client, contractor and any visitors to site.
 We are committed to responsible management practices and our objective is a workplace free from incident, injury and adverse environmental impact.
-All field operations are carried out under documented safe operating procedures (SOP’s) and are continually monitored and assessed to ensure the safest possible working environment for our employees and the general public.
+All field operations are carried out under documented on Safe Work Method Statements (SWMS) and are monitored and assessed to ensure the safest possible working environment for our employees, clients, contractors and the general public.

 WORKPLACE HEALTH & SAFETY POLICY